 From tectonics at active plate margins to clastic sedimentation and carbonate systems in the marine environment, our research encompasses a wide range of marine geology and geophysics.
+Our researchers also study the interactions between oceanography and climate with tectonic and sedimentary systems and use a variety of techniques to past environments and paleoclimatology.
 Our rapid response program allows us to make timely field observations of transient geohazard events.

 Research in the Marine Geosciences theme focuses on the following subthemes: